Au5-ai/Au5/modules/aiEngine/README.md

 # AI Engine Microservice

 This is the AI Engine microservice for the Au5 project.
-It provides AI-based APIs using FastAPI and LangChain for processing meeting transcriptions, generating summaries, and providing AI-powered insights.
+It provides AI-based APIs using FastAPI and integrates with vector databases for efficient document retrieval and AI processing.

 ## Features

-- AI-powered text processing and analysis
-- Meeting transcription summarization
+- Vector database integration for efficient document storage and retrieval
 - RESTful API with FastAPI
 - OpenAI integration for advanced AI capabilities
 - Swagger/OpenAPI documentation
-- Configurable AI models and parameters
+- Clean Architecture with Port-Adapter pattern

 ## Prerequisites